It’s not always reliable, but it’s cheap and there’s a lot of it.

 The bad news is it can be unreliable, slow, and subject to delays and strikes.

 Where can I buy a ticket for the Rome public transport system?

 Tickets are available from machines at all Metro stations.
-These machines allow you to select the English Language (shown by the British flag not the stars and stripes).
+These machines allow you to select an English Language interface (shown by the British flag not the stars and stripes).
 They take euro bills and coins, but not credit cards even though many of them have a credit card slot.
 But beware: they never dispense more than €6 in change (resto)!
 The machine will happily eat your €20 bill but won’t give any of it back until you’ve bought €14 worth of tickets.
-Finally fuori servizio or guasto both mean ‘out of order’.
+Finally the depressingly common fuori servizio or guasto signs both mean ‘out of order’.

 You can also buy these tickets in most tabacchi – tobacco stores, distinguished by the “T” sign outside.
 Go to the cash register and ask for un biglietto (oon bee-YET-oh) or “X biglieti” ([number] bee-YET-ee”).

 What do I need to know about the Rome Metro?

 Rome’s Metro is very simple indeed – basically it’s just a big X that meets in Termini.
 There are two fully viable lines: Linea A (red) and Linea B (blue).
 Linea B splits at Bologna and either goes to Rebbibia or Jonio.
 There is a third line, Linea C (green), which is partially constructed.
 Despite the optimism of the map below, modern, driverless Linea C only actually only runs between Lodi and Montecompatri.
 The completion of this line and its joining to the rest of the system (initially planned to be at San Giovanni station) is constantly hampered by various issues including the continual discovery of extensive archaeological ruins.

 Can I use my transport ticket on other train lines?